-Typically, reverse mortgages are appropriate for borrowers who are at least 62 years old, have a low or zero balance owed against the home and use the property as your main residence.
+Typically, reverse mortgages require youto be at least 62 years of age, have a low or zero balance owed against the home and use the home as your main living place.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.